-In working relationships for an undetermined time - or when they exceed 180 days - a trial period of maximum 30 days may be established, in order to verify that the worker complies with the requirements and knowledge necessary to carry out the activities requested.
+In working relationships for an undetermined time - or when they exceed 180 days - a trial period of maximum 30 days may be established, verify that the employee complies with the requirements and knowledge necessary to carry out the activities requested.
 In the case of management or administrative positions, the trial period may be extended to up to six months.

 It is a labor relationship by virtue of which a worker is obliged to render his subordinate services, under the direction and command of the employer, in order to acquire the knowledge or skills necessary to carry out the activity for which he will be hired.
 The training period may not be longer than three months, unless it is for management or administrative positions, in which case the period may be extended up to six months.

 The salary is the remuneration that the employer must pay the worker for his work.
 In Mexico, there is a minimum wage, which is the minimum amount the worker must receive for services rendered during a workday.
 This salary is defined by the National Minimum Wage Commission - made up of government, company and worker representatives - and may vary depending on the state where the worker works and the activity carried out.

 Regardless of the above, the law allows a worker's salary to be set based on various criteria, depending on the nature of the work.
 The most commonly used criteria are:

 In no case may it be less than that corresponding to a working day.

 It is not the production time that matters, but the units produced.
 The employer cannot charge the worker for the tooling used to carry out the work.

 The worker will be paid a percentage of the product of the sale or business he or she carries out.
 Under this modality, the worker must be guaranteed a base salary, which will be paid regardless of the sales or business he or she carries out.